All Episodes

 Thank you, sir, very much.

-Take nine exemptions on your W two.
+Take nine exemptions on your W-2.

 Well, that's interesting.

-Uh, but it's clear, it's clear that there is sentiment out there.
+You could be, but it's clear, it's clear that there is sentiment out there.

-You're the I don't know, fifth or sixth caller we've had today who has signed on to some sort of plan to withhold tax revenue from the federal and state governments simply because they haven't the manpower to police it and collect it.
+You're the, I don't know, fifth or sixth caller we've had today who has signed on to some sort of plan to withhold tax revenue from the federal and state governments simply because they haven't the manpower to police it and collect it.

 People have said we're willing to go to jail to do it.